harrycresswell/cu/content/home/features.md

 - Built using the CUBE CSS methodology.
 - Fluid responsive design for space and type.
 - CSS Custom Properties over token-based CSS.
-- Two flavours – choose for SCSS or CSS.
+- Two flavours – choose from SCSS or CSS.
 - Zero dendencies or third-party tooling.
 - Global styles that make HTML look great.
 - Automatic “user-preference” dark mode.
 - Simple, accessible and intuitive to work with.
-- Works with the grain of CSS.
+- Works with [the grain](https://frankchimero.com/blog/2015/the-webs-grain/) of CSS, not against it.